 The Practice Experience Program

-Are you on overseas trained doctor looking to work as a general practitioner in Australia?
+Are you on overseas trained or non-vocationally registered doctor looking to work as a general practitioner in Australia?

 To practise independently as a GP in Australia, you need to achieve a Fellowship in general practice.
 The RACGP’s new Practice Experience Program (PEP), is a self-directed education program designed to support non-vocationally registered (non-VR) doctors on their pathway to RACGP Fellowship.